 - Cocoa powder reduces the need for flour, making the brownies especially flavorful and tender.

 - The cocoa butter in dark chocolate gives the brownies a lingering richness.

-- An aluminum pan helps the brownies bake quickly and evenly, without the extended timeline associated with baking in glass, or the risks of overbaking in nonstick pan.
+- An aluminum pan helps the brownies bake quickly and evenly, without the extended timeline associated with baking in glass or the risks of over-baking in nonstick pans.

 - Active time: 40 minutes

 - 12 ounces unsalted butter (about 3 sticks; 340g)

 - 6 ounces finely chopped dark chocolate, about 72% (about 1 cup; 170g)

 - 16 ounces white sugar (about 2 1/4 cups; 450g)

 - 2 ounces light brown sugar (about 1/4 cup, packed; 55g)